-- (1) A prisoner may only receive or possess food or drink - (a) provided in accordance with this Rule; - (b) purchased in accordance with these Rules; or - (c) with the consent of the Governor or Medical Officer.

-- (2) The Governor shall ensure that a prisoner is provided, daily, with food and drink that is - (a) wholesome, nutritious, well prepared, well presented and reasonably varied; and - (b) having regard to the prisoner's age and health and, so far as is practicable, the prisoner's religious or cultural dietary requirements - (i) sufficient in quantity, and - (ii) appropriate in kind. - (3) The Governor shall, daily, inspect the levels of cleanliness, hygiene and safety in any area of the prison where food is stored, prepared or served.
+- (1) A prisoner may only receive or possess food or drink - (a) provided in accordance with this Rule; - (b) purchased in accordance with these Rules; or - (c) with the consent of the Governor or Medical Officer. - (2) The Governor shall ensure that a prisoner is provided, daily, with food and drink that is - (a) wholesome, nutritious, well prepared, well presented and reasonably varied; and - (b) having regard to the prisoner's age and health and, so far as is practicable, the prisoner's religious or cultural dietary requirements - (i) sufficient in quantity, and - (ii) appropriate in kind. - (3) The Governor - (a) must maintain procedures for the daily sampling, tasting and checking of the food and drink prepared for prisoners to ensure the quality and condition of prisoners' food and drink; and - (b) must maintain procedures for inspecting on a regular basis the facilities and conditions under which such food and drink are stored, prepared and served to ensure their cleanliness, hygiene and safety, and if any deficiency is found as a result of that tasting, checking or inspection, the Governor must remedy that deficiency as soon as reasonably practicable.
+18